thoughtbot/ember-cli-rails/README.md

 In order to deploy EmberCLI Rails app using Capistrano:

-Make sure you have bower as a npm dependency of your ember-cli app.
+Make sure that your root level `package.json` contains `"bower"` as a development dependency:

 ```json
 {